ototoi/tempest/README.md

  All of the classes in this library are implemented by using C++ templete.

- so you can use them for just including header files.
+ So you can use them for just including header files.